aok-solutions/gcp-workshop/README.md

       * use `kubectl` to perform rolling update on `gcp-workshop` app
       * should be able to observe the content changes without downtime

-Before continuing on Part B, you should have basic knowledge of
+> IMPORTANT: Before continuing on Part B, you should have basic knowledge of

 * How to create a Kubernetes cluster via Google Console or cli
 * What required **input** parameters are